 I was honored to receive an endorsement from the Human Rights Campaign in 2018.
 I believe we need more LGBTQ+ voices in the political process, and will prioritize bringing those voices to the table to ensure legislation I write or vote for is equitable to all.

-Our criminal justice system is broken in ways that deny fair legal representation and equitable treatment under the law to those who cannot afford it.
-We must pass comprehensive criminal justice reforms to combat racial and economic disparities throughout the system, including ending racial profiling, eliminating profit incentives for unfair arrests and ticketing, expanding and improving resources for legal aid and indigent defense, and reforming sentencing, bail, and prosecutorial practices.
+Our criminal justice system denies fair legal representation and equitable treatment under the law to all Americans.
+We must pass comprehensive criminal justice reforms to combat racial and economic disparities throughout the system, including ending racial profiling and stop & frisk, and eliminating profit incentives for unfair arrests and ticketing.

 The private prison industry continues to profit from mass incarceration, the immigration crisis on our border, and historic policies of racial injustice.
+PACs and executives of private detention companies have contributed over $90,000 to John Cornyn’s campaign.
 As senator, I will work to end the federal government’s practice of contracting with for-profit detention companies.